bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_GeoObsBoreholeWaterLevel/Documentation.md

-Properties for describing water levels.
+Properties for describing water levels in boreholes.